-The Salt Lake City motorcycle crash lawyers at Siegfried & Jensen helped victims and their families recover after an accident for over 30 years.
+The Salt Lake City motorcycle accident lawyers at Siegfried & Jensen helped victims and their families recover after an accident for over 30 years.
 If you or a loved one has been injured in a reckless motorcycle crash, contact our offices at (801) 845-9000 today.

 Content checked by personal injury attorney Todd Bradford.
 I worked for a small law firm in Utah County, where I handled various types of cases.
 My main focus was personal injury and I decided that is what I enjoyed doing the most.
 I rejoined Siegfried and Jensen in 2012 where my focus is solely on helping personal injury clients.
 I take pride in helping personal injury clients and enjoy serving them.
 If you need an attorney for auto accidents or injuries of any kind in Salt Lake City, UT, Ogden, UT, Spokane, WA, or Boise, ID, contact us.